mattaperkins/2FA_Sidecar/README.md

 <h2>Versions</h2>
 <pre>
 1.0 Start of project.
-1.3 First Public Release
+1.3 First Public Release.
-1.5 Good working copy with basic cleanup
+1.5 Good working copy with basic cleanup.
-1.10 Includes new PIN for access after bootup
+1.10 Includes new PIN for access after bootup.
+1.11 Added the mini 2 key version with slight change to the code to select at compile time.
 </pre>

 <p>
-The system is made up of a 5 Key sidecar 3d model that will house an Adafruit Feather S3 Reverse module and 5 Cherry MX type keys It's a fairly simple project to print and build and you should be able to finish it off in a few hours. (including the printing)
+The system is made up of a 5 Key or 3 Key sidecar 3d model that will house an Adafruit Feather S3 Reverse module and 5 Cherry MX type keys It's a fairly simple project to print and build and you should be able to finish it off in a few hours. (including the printing)
 <p>

 <a href = "https://www.youtube.com/embed/u4l2TvUD5HY">